Love's Comedy

 Love's Comedy (Kjærlighedens Komedie) is a comedy by Henrik Ibsen.
-It was first published on 31 December 1862.
+It was first published on 29 December 1862; the earliest version, Svanhild, dates to 1860.
 As a result of being branded an "immoral" work in the press, the Christiania Theatre would not dare to stage it at first.
 "The play aroused a storm of hostility," Ibsen wrote in its preface three years later, "more violent and more widespread than most books could boast of having evoked in a community the vast majority of whose members commonly regard matters of literature as being of small concern."
 The only person who approved of it at the time, Ibsen later said, was his wife.
 He revised the play in 1866, in preparation for its publication "as a Christmas book," as he put it.
 His decision to make it more appealing to Danish readers by removing many of its specifically Norwegian words has been taken as an early instance of the expression of his contempt for the contemporary Norwegian campaign to purge the language of its foreign influences.

 The play received its first theatrical production in 1873 (eleven years after publication), opening on 24 November at the Christiania Theatre, with Sigvard Gundersen as Falk, Laura Gundersen as Svanhild, Johannes Brun as Pastor Strawman, and Andreas Isachsen as Guldstad.
 It became a regular part of the theatre's repertory, playing 77 times over the next 25 years.
 Its first Broadway production opened at the Hudson Theatre on 23 March 1908.

 The London premiere of the play took place on 28 November 1905, when the New Stage Club mounted a production at the Cripplegate Institute in London (see review in Daily News, 29 November 1905).
 The same group had premiered Shaw's Philanderer there in February, with the same key women performers: Gwendolen Bishop, Millicent Murby, Louise Salom.

 Ibsen adopted a contemporary setting (for the first time since his St. John's Night of 1853) and a rhymed verse form for the play.
 Its language is loaded with vivid imagery and Ibsen gives the characters arias full of passion and poetry.
 It dramatises the bourgeois world seen in Ibsen's later naturalistic prose problem plays but Love's Comedy elevates its characters to an emblematic status, more akin to Emperor and Galilean, Brand or Peer Gynt; characters appear to be contemporary types but are given emblematic names such as Falcon, Swan, Strawman and Gold.